Choosing the right formula milk Toddler formula milk

 Toddler milks (also called growing-up milks) are a relatively new product to the market aimed at 1-3 year olds.
 Their sales are growing fast - 46%1 of parents we asked who had a child over one had used them.

 However, the government's advice is that they are not necessary and in October 2013 the European Food Safety Authority (EFSA) also published an opinion stating that these milks provide no additional value to a balanced diet.
 The EFSA opinion also said their 'scientific experts could identify "no unique role" for young-child formula in the diet of young children.'
 Furthermore, while the composition of baby milk and follow-on formula is strictly regulated, toddler milks are not covered by similar composition legislation and there are no controls on how they can be promoted.

-If you want to spend your money on something that will definitely benefit your toddler, check out our review of child car seats to find the safest seat for their size.
+If you want to spend your money on something that will definitely benefit your toddler, check out our to find the safest seat for their size.

 Does my baby need toddler milk?

 No. After the age of one you can give your baby cow’s milk as a main drink.
 Growing up milk is advertised as ‘specially designed to meet the needs of your toddler’.
 But their nutritional value is compared solely to cows’ milk, and not cows’ milk plus food which your toddler would in reality be eating.

 Milk and dairy products are the main source of calcium in our diets.
 300ml of cow’s milk (around half a pint) will provide all the calcium a 1-3 year old needs (350 mg/d).
 But the recommended daily servings of Aptamil, Cow & Gate and HiPP Organic growing up and toddler milks do not.